Meningitis is a devastating illness which has the potential to cause serious and life-changing injuries – even when it is diagnosed correctly.

 If our medical experts can prove your case, when trying to secure the maximum compensation possible we will take into account rehabilitation, care and therapy costs, any specialist equipment that might be needed as well as any loss of earnings.
 This allows us to ensure that your current and future medical needs are properly met.

-To discuss your meningitis compensation claim with a sympathetic and understanding solicitor, please fill in a contact form online or call 0808 2316068 now.
+To discuss your meningitis compensation claim with a sympathetic and understanding solicitor.

 What types of meningitis are there?